OpenOmics/assembly-seek/docs/index.md

  * [<code>assembly-seek <b>unlock</b></code>](usage/unlock.md): Unlocks a previous runs output directory.
  * [<code>assembly-seek <b>cache</b></code>](usage/cache.md): Cache remote resources locally, coming soon!

-**assembly-seek** is a comprehensive ...insert long description.
+**assembly-seek** is a comprehensive long-read genome assembly pipeline.
 It relies on technologies like [Singularity<sup>1</sup>](https://singularity.lbl.gov/) to maintain the highest-level of reproducibility.
 The pipeline consists of a series of data processing and quality-control steps orchestrated by [Snakemake<sup>2</sup>](https://snakemake.readthedocs.io/en/stable/), a flexible and scalable workflow management system, to submit jobs to a cluster.

 The pipeline is compatible with data generated from Illumina short-read sequencing technologies.
 As input, it accepts a set of FastQ files and can be run locally on a compute instance or on-premise using a cluster.
 A user can define the method or mode of execution.
 The pipeline can submit jobs to a cluster using a job scheduler like SLURM (more coming soon!).
 A hybrid approach ensures the pipeline is accessible to all users.